-Other highlights in November include the Royal Scottish Country Dance Festival and The Handmade Show, a special chance to get some unique gifts at Horsecross Plaza.
+Other highlights in November include The Handmade Show, a special chance to get some unique gifts at perth Concert Hall on 15 Novemeber.

-On 22 November, the magic of Christmas begins with another outdoor event, the Lights Switch On Festival.
-Santa will arrive at St John's Shopping Centre to meet and greet children before taking part in the grand Santa parade in the late afternoon.
+On 21 November, the magic of Christmas begins with another outdoor event, the Lights Switch On Festival.

 The city centre will be bursting with great things to do, including fun rides, watching street entertainers and fireworks.
 The Lord Provost will switch on the lights with the help of a rather special guest, who will is to be revealed nearer the time.